kodi-game/game.libretro.yabasanshiro/README.md

-# Sega - Saturn (Yabause)
+# Sega - Saturn (YabaSanshiro)

 ### Description

-Yabause stands for Yet Another Buggy And Uncomplete Saturn Emulator.
-Yabause can boot Sega Saturn bios and games, some of which are playable.
+Yaba Sanshiro, also known as uoYabause, is a free and open-source Sega Saturn emulator based on Yabause.

 ### License